 In principle, the condition of lower semi-continuity may be dropped, however, in the \transportPath{}-based model formulation this would lead to the same model as taking the lower semi-continuous envelope of $\tau$, while in the pattern-based formulation this would lead to non-existence of optimal networks.

 An important feature of our generalization is that now also non-concave and non-strictly subadditive transportation costs are allowed, which will complicate the analysis in parts but covers cases of interest such as urban planning.
-As such, this work contains a mixture of arguments from \cite{Xia-Optimal-Paths,Maddalena-Morel-Solimini-Irrigation-Patterns,Bernot-Caselles-Morel-Traffic-Plans,Maddalena-Solimini-Transport-Distances,Maddalena-Solimini-Synchronic,BrWi15-equivalent}, all transferred into this more general setting and in several places streamlined.
+As such, this work makes use of arguments from \cite{Xia-Optimal-Paths,Maddalena-Morel-Solimini-Irrigation-Patterns,Bernot-Caselles-Morel-Traffic-Plans,Maddalena-Solimini-Transport-Distances,Maddalena-Solimini-Synchronic,BrWi15-equivalent}, but all is transferred into this more general setting and in several places streamlined.
 In particular, any reference to the specific form of the transportation cost (which is exploited in all of the above works) is eliminated.